 We did it!
 We survived our first family camping trip.
 And there were moments we all actually thrived–not just survived–in the great outdoors.
 Phew.
 I knew we would have a great time when we were greeted by a walking stick as soon as we got to the DH Day campground.
 I hadn’t seen one in years – so cool!

 I had forgotten how much I love camping and don’t really care about being a bit dirty.
 It sure helps to be so close to Lake Michigan for an easy dip to clean off the layer of marshmallow, sunscreen and grime.
 Who am I kidding?
-I usually live like I’m just a step away from camping so real camping is not really much of a stretch for me… No make-up, hair in a messy pony tail, coffee stains on my shorts and a smile on my face.
+I usually live like I’m just a step away from camping so real camping is not really much of a stretch for me the only thing left is to buy 5.56 ammo online… No make-up, hair in a messy pony tail, coffee stains on my shorts and a smile on my face.
 The life!

 I feel so unexpectedly refreshed after a few days of being completely unplugged and miles away from the chores of day-to-day life.
 I was a bit stressed getting ready for the trip and truth be told, I think we just about spent more time preparing and packing (and repacking after the birdies took everything out) and then unpacking when we got home… than actually camping, but sometimes that’s the case the first time.
 Next time it will be easier and faster, right?
 Ha.